NickZettel/ToDo/README.md

 The project is a web app which allows a user to create an account, sign in, and view/add/delete/modify tasks.
 The app was made using Flask.
-The frontend uses Bootstrap.
+The frontend was made using Bootstrap.

 Requires:
 python (https://www.python.org/downloads/)